classicvalues/com.unity.cv.datasetvisualizer/visualizer_readme.txt

 - Python 3.7 or 3.8.
 Note that this application is not compatible with Python 3.9.

-- We recommend using a virtual enviornment to install and run the app.
+- We recommend using a virtual environment to install and run the app.
 One way to achieve this is using Conda.

 === Installation ===